 I worked with a very creative drummer whose tempo was rock solid.
 He said he did not feel inspirational as a member of the worship band, but when I ask if he recognized the anointing on his playing, he say he definitely did.
 This drummer knew the difference between anointing and emotional response.
 Micaiah, the Old Testament prophet, was the same way.
 Even though Jehoshaphat did not like what Micaiah said (1 Kings 22:18) there was no denying that God anointed Micaiah in his calling even though Micaiah’s message certainly would not be considered inspirational.
 We need to learn that anointing is God’s sovereign confirmation within a Christian leader that is independent of what people say about your ministry; in fact, it the very confidence that carries the Christian leader in times public critique.

-Have you ever felt that way, like your calling and your anointing are not accomplishing their intended ministry?
-Have you felt unsure about your calling, especially if when the tide of popular opinion changes?
+Have you ever felt that way, like being anointed and appointed was still not accomplishing your intended ministry?
+Have you felt unsure about being anointed and appointed, especially if when the tide of popular opinion changes?
 Or perhaps you are in a position where you feel like a hireling… simply carrying out the tasks you are asked to do.
 Can I encourage you to ask these questions: What is my calling and is this currently my primary focus?
 Has God anointed me at this time to serve Him in my calling?
 What group of people has God prepared to benefit the most from my expressed calling and anointing?
 It takes a brave leader to ask these questions.
 “But be strong and courageous, and do the work.
 Do not be afraid or discouraged, for the Lord God, [our] God, is with you”

-May your calling be sure, you anointing be strong and your appointment be apt – Amen.
+May your calling be sure, and may you anointed and appointed!